 No. These payments are considered reimbursements for student loan debt and are not reported to ORS.
 Accordingly, they are not eligible to be included in an FAC, and the employer should not report it on DTL2 Wage and Service or DTL4 Defined Contributions records.
 Please contact ORS with questions.

-Please see ORS Public School Reporting Units for more information.
-Reportability of additional educational funding.
+Please see the ORS Public School Reporting webpage for more information regarding the reportability of additional educational funding.

 -